Date of Award:

 In paper 2, definitions of the new topographic variables derived in the effort to model soil depth, and serial and Message Passing Interface parallel implementations of the algorithms for their evaluation are presented.
 The parallel algorithms enhanced the processing speed of large digital elevation models as compared to the serial recursive algorithms initially developed.

 In paper 3, the impact of spatially explicit soil depth information on simulations of stream flow and soil moisture as compared to soil depth derived from the SSURGO soil database has been evaluated.
 The Distributed Hydrology Vegetation Soil Model was applied using automated parameter optimization technique with all input parameters the same except soil depth.
 Stream flow was less impacted by the detailed soil depth information, while simulation of soil moisture was slightly improved due to the detailed representation of soil depth.

-Tesfa, Teklu K., "Distributed Hydrological Modeling Using Soil Depth Estimated from Landscape Variable Derived with Enhanced Terrain Analysis" (2010).
+Tesfa, Teklu K., "Distributed Hydrological Modeling Using Soil Depth Estimated Based on Landscape Variables from Enhanced Terrain Analysis" (2010).
 All Graduate Theses and Dissertations, Spring 1920 to Summer 2023.
 616.

 Copyright for this work is retained by the student.
 If you have any questions regarding the inclusion of this work in the Digital Commons, please email us at .